data301-2020-winter1/course-project-solo_505b/data/processed/README.md

-Cleaned and Process data at eachs step of the project will be kept in here!
+Cleaned and processed data at each step of the project will be kept in here!